 This is just an example.
 Are there better places for an off grid homestead than this?
-Sure… But price and affordability is most probably an issue for most folks.
+Sure… But price and affordability are probably the main factors for most folks.

-- Pick an area where the property is very affordable, and not that many people have figured it out yet.
-If you play your cards right, perhaps you could bring business and more homesteaders and off grid people to the area and that might actually create a land rush and make our land even more valuable; we can dream right? 😉
+- Pick an area where the property is affordable and one that not many people know about, if possible.
+If you play your cards right, perhaps you could bring business and more homesteaders and off grid people to the area, making land more valuable.

 - Pick a property where the potential for wind and solar energy production is great.

-- Picking a place where the climate is mild and the winters aren’t that bad, and/or have low snowfall levels; which means you won’t have to shovel snow all day everyday just to drive around your property or go into town.
+- Pick a place where the climate is mild and the winters aren’t bad, and/or have low snowfall levels so you won’t have to shovel snow all day every day just to drive around your property or go into town.